The Seattle Prize Fellows

 A dozen brand-new paintings by recent Seattle Art Prize Fellows, hanging upstairs at the Occidental Fine Arts Center alongside the historical Beautiful Things, 1850–1950 collection.
 A century apart, on the same wall.

 The Seattle Art Prize is the foundation’s annual award for contemporary painters working in Seattle.
-Past Fellows have been selected by Olivia Park (lead curator) and a rotating jury.
+Past Fellows have been selected by the curatorial team and a rotating jury.
 The Prize asks the same question every year: can you make a painting that argues for beauty, truth, and love?

 For the summer 2026 hang, twelve recent Fellows are each showing one new painting made specifically for the exhibition.
 They’ll be in conversation with the nineteenth-century work across the room: same questions about people, place, and what is worth looking at, answered a hundred years apart.